Respirator: 2020

+During the COVID-19 pandemic, people in the United States, and in a lot of countries in the world, were urged to make their own cloth masks due to the widespread shortage of commercial masks.

+2024

+Summary of modern respirators

 All respirators have some type of facepiece held to the wearer's head with straps, a cloth harness, or some other method.
 Facepieces come in many different styles and sizes to accommodate all types of face shapes.

-The differences in respirator designs impact the respirator assigned protection factors, i.e. the resulting degree of protection from specific kinds of hazards.
+A full facepiece covers the mouth, nose and eyes and if sealed, is sealed round the perimeter of the face.
+Unsealed versions may be used when air is supplied at a rate which prevents ambient gas from reaching the nose or mouth during inhalation.

 Respirators can have half-face forms that cover the bottom half of the face including the nose and mouth, and full-face forms that cover the entire face.
 Half-face respirators are only effective in environments where the contaminants are not toxic to the eyes or facial area.

-For example, someone who is spray painting could wear a half-face respirator, but someone who works with chlorine gas would have to wear a full-face respirator.
+An escape respirator may have no component that would normally be described as a mask, and may use a bite-grip mouthpiece and nose clip instead.
+Alternatively, an escape respirator could be a time-limited self-contained breathing apparatus.

+For hazardous environments, like confined spaces, atmosphere-supplying respirators, like SCBAs, should be used.

+A wide range of industries use respirators including healthcare & pharmaceuticals, defense & public safety services (defense, firefighting & law enforcement), oil and gas industries, manufacturing (automotive, chemical, metal fabrication, food and beverage, wood working, paper and pulp), mining, construction, agriculture and forestry, cement production, power generation, painting, shipbuilding, and the textile industry.

+Respirators require user training in order to provide proper protection.

 Use

-A wide range of industries use respirators including healthcare & pharmaceuticals, defense & public safety services (defense, firefighting & law enforcement), oil and gas industries, manufacturing (automotive, chemical, metal fabrication, food and beverage, wood working, paper and pulp), mining, construction, agriculture and forestry, cement production, power generation, shipbuilding, and the textile industry.

-Respirators require user training in order to provide proper protection.